mehulagg/gitlab/doc/administration/geo/replication/troubleshooting.md

 replication is actually up-to-date.
 If replication and verification output shows that it is complete, you can add `--skip-preflight-checks` to make the command complete promotion.
 This bug was fixed in GitLab 13.8 and later.

+### Errors when using `--skip-preflight-checks` or `--force`

+Message: `get_ctl_options': invalid option: --skip-preflight-checks (OptionParser::InvalidOption)`
+or `get_ctl_options': invalid option: --force (OptionParser::InvalidOption)`.

+Before 13.5, this could happen with XFS or filesystems that list files in lexical order, because the load order of the Omnibus command files can be different than expected, and a global function would get redefined.
+More details can be found in [the related issue](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/6076)

+The workaround is to manually run the preflight checks and promote the DB, which can be accomplished by running the following commands on the Geo secondary site:

+1. `gitlab-ctl promotion-preflight-checks`
+1. `/opt/gitlab/embedded/bin/gitlab-pg-ctl promote`
+1. `gitlab-ctl reconfigure`
+1. `gitlab-rake geo:set_secondary_as_primary`

 ## Expired artifacts

 If you notice for some reason there are more artifacts on the Geo